-The University Honors Program at California Lutheran University challenges high-achieving, motivated students to think critically and reflectively about important ideas, questions, and problems.
+The University Honors Program (UHP) challenges high-achieving, motivated students to think critically and reflectively about important ideas, questions, and problems.
 Courses invite dialogue across traditional disciplinary divides, encouraging students to develop as independent scholars who are aware of the larger context of their ideas and sensitive to disparate views.
 The program seeks to equip thoughtful, engaged individuals who can communicate and collaborate creatively with others and effect positive changes in their communities and the world.

 - HNRS 306 Masterpieces of German Literature in Translation

 - HNRS 402 Post-Modernism: Politics and Philosophy of Art

 - HNRS 413 Music and the Civil Rights Movement

 - HNRS 482 Music Masterpieces in Their Historical Contexts

 - HNRS 482 Religious Conflict and Cooperation in SE Asia

 These interdisciplinary seminars seek to develop strong critical thinkers and independent scholars by raising big questions, grappling with important texts and ideas, inviting careful reflection and analysis, and demanding a high level of effort and engagement.
 Classes are designed to stimulate the exceptional student beyond the level of mere comprehension, and are characterized by lively discussions with talented peers and professors, collaborative work, challenging assignments, and experiential learning activities.
 Students emerge with many critical skills widely applicable to many disciplines and a level of competence and confidence that will benefit them while at CLU and well beyond graduation.

 After successful completion of the UHP, students will be awarded University Honors at graduation, and this significant honor will appear on their permanent Cal Lutheran transcript.